wp-plugins/flexytalk-widget/1.0/readme.txt

 FlexyTalk Free Live Chat Widget brings your site alive allowing you to chat to your website visitors.
 It is absolutely free and it works out of the box.
 There's no need to signup to create any account anywhere

 == Description ==
-FlexyTalk Free Live Chat Widget

-FlexyTalk widget is simple.
+Place a FlexyTalk Free Live Chat Widget on your WordPress web site and start chatting with your visitors.
+No need to register an account at our site.
+It just works out of the box.

+Once you place the plugin on your site, you're automatically given our **FREE FOR EVER** account.
+Don't worry about ads.
+Our software is ad-free and no annoying messages are sent to the visitor.

+* What do I need te get started?
+A Gmail account is all you need to get started.
+We also support any opened XMPP network like JABBER.ORG.

+* How do I answer chat request coming from my web site?
+You must signin to the IM account you entered during setup.
+Once you're online, visitors are able to request to chat with you.
+Then you just chat as you usually do.
+You may signin to your account on GTALK, Gmail web interface, any IM client you like, phone or any mobile device.

+*FlexyTalk widget is simple to install and simple to use.
 No need to download any software or learn complicated chat interfaces.

-A Gmail account is all you need to get started.
-All chat requests will be redirected to your GMail Instant Messenger.
-You can customize widget's position on your site, messages, buttons, and choose from dozens of ready made templates.
-Lightweight: FlexyTalk downloads some small scripts and does very little client processing.
+* **Lightweight:** FlexyTalk downloads some small scripts and does very little client processing.

 == Installation ==

-1. Upload "flexytalk_widget.zip" on the upload plugin tool on WordPress administration .
-This will create a new Widget called "FlexyTalk Free Live Chat Widget" you can access from the Appearance --> Widget Menu.
+1. Activate the plugin.
+This will create a new widget on Wordpress Appearnce -> Widgets Menu.
 2. Drag the widget to the desired location on the sidebar.
 3. Complete the information required by the widget and click "save".
 4. Your new widget should be visible on your web site now.
 Click the "click to chat" button to activate your free account.
 On the activation window, read carefully the indications and click "Activate".